graezykev/dev-container/part-2.md

 ...

-Find out all ready-to-use features here <https://containers.dev/features>.
+Find out all ready-to-use available Dev Container features here <https://containers.dev/features>, you can also [make your own feature](https://github.com/devcontainers/feature-starter).

 With the configurations above, different projects can use the same image and the features you add in their own `devcontainer.json` to create different (by similar) Dev Containers.